-The Second Series A Bonds and the Second Series B Bonds are collectively referred to herein as the "Bonds."
 The Bonds will be issued only in book-entry form initially registered in the name of Cede & Co., as nominee for The Depository Trust Company ("DTC"), New York, New York.
 DTC will act as securities depository for the Bonds.
-Interest on the Bonds will be payable semi-annually on May 1 and November 1, commencing November 1, 2010.
+Interest on the Bonds will be payable semi-annually on January 1 and July 1, commencing January 1, 2011.
 Wells Fargo Bank, National Association, Pittsburgh, Pennsylvania, is the Loan and Transfer Agent for the Bonds.
-Principal of and interest and redemption premium, if any, on the Bonds are payable to Cede & Co.
+Principal of and interest on the Bonds are payable to Cede & Co.
 See "THE BONDS - Book-Entry Only System."

-The Second Series A Bonds and the Second Series B Bonds are subject to redemption as set forth herein.
-See "THE BONDS - Optional Redemption" and "THE BONDS - Extraordinary Optional Redemption" herein.
+The Bonds are not subject to redemption as set forth herein.
+See "THE BONDS - Optional Redemption."